5 Reasons to Write in Your Books

 Writing in your books is like talking with the author.
 It’s not always the best way, of course.
 But when the author’s dead, it’s the best you’re going to get.
 That’s probably true if they’re alive as well.
 And speaking as a former publishing executive, you might be grateful for the distance.

-American Founder John Adams offers an example.
-He was “the greatest marginalist” among his peers, according to historian Richard Brookhiser.
-“He wrote comments in fewer than 10 percent of his books, but when he got going—usually in works of history or political theory—he sometimes added thousands of words of his own to the text.”
 Adams’s notes are full of reactions, rejoinders, and counterclaims.
 He treats the margins of the page as his place in the conversation to toss in a dismissive laugh (“ha! ha! ha!”), short objection (“Not always”), or lengthy rebuttal.

-What about the authors themselves, would they be offended?
 I’ve not asked many writers about this, but here’s my basic assumption: They’re thrilled beyond measure to learn someone took their work seriously enough to mark it up.
-And if it helps you more thoroughly engage with the ideas or use them later, get your pencil out and go to town.
+And if it helps you more thoroughly engage with the ideas or use them later, whip out your pencil and go to town.

 4. Facilitating Self-Discovery

-As people we come to knowledge of ourselves within the communities we live.
+As people, we come to knowledge of ourselves within the communities we live.
 No one knows who they are on their own.
 We live and think in relation to others.
 Books broaden the range of those others by including people who wouldn’t otherwise fit or belong in our social circles for reasons of chance, time, proximity, or what have you.
 Books expand our world and help us define who we are within it.

 5. Enjoying Yourself

 Finally, you should write in your books because it’s fun.
-In researching The Magician’s Book, Laura Miller came upon a letter by C. S. Lewis in which he describes the joy of properly inking a page.
+In researching The Magician’s Book, Laura Miller came upon a letter by C.S.
+Lewis in which he describes the joy of properly inking a page.
 First, he describes his process:

 To enjoy a book like that thoroughly I find I have to treat it as a sort of hobby and set about it seriously.
 I begin by making a map on one of the end-leafs: then I put in a genealogical tree or two.
 Then I put a running headline at the top of each page: finally I index at the end all the passages I have for any reason underlined.

-Then he describes the payoff:
+Then Lewis describes the payoff:

 I often wonder—considering how people enjoy themselves developing photos or making scrap-books—why so few people make a hobby of their reading in this way.
 Many an otherwise dull book which I had to read have I enjoyed in this way, with a fine-nibbed pen in my hand: one is making something all the time and a book so read acquires the charm of a toy without losing that of a book.